Sagar-Kap/Jarmos-dotfiles-windows/configurations/windows-powershell/README.md

 There's more to customizing your PowerShell experience, so following are some resources you might find useful while doing so.
 But keep customizing your `Profile` at the minimal as much as possible.
 Failing to do so can mean increased loading times which can be infuriating at times.

 - [About Profiles][About Profiles]
-- [Understanding the Six PowerShell Profiles][About PowerShell rofiles]
+- [Understanding the Six PowerShell Profiles][About PowerShell Profiles]

 <!-- Reference Links: -->
 [Windows PowerShell]: https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-5.1